mahendraprasadgupta/gittutorial/README.md

 This tutorial  focuses mainly on git and using Github as its remote. push new branch to github.

-Learn git and github Step by Step.
+Learn git and github Step by Step With mahi

 This repository is built step by step in the tutorial.